BackEndByAlex/salaryscope-api/prisma/README.md

 # Fill the database with CSV data
 npm run db:seed

-# Wipe the database and start over (destructive — all data is lost)
+# Wipe the database and start over (destructive, all data is lost)
 npm run db:reset

 # Open a browser UI to browse and edit rows